-Sussex Heights is a luxury apartment block in the centre of Brighton, part of the English city of Brighton and Hove.
+Sussex Heights is a 24 storey landmark block of luxury apartments in the centre of Brighton, part of the English city of Brighton and Hove.
 Designed by Richard Seifert and built between 1966 and 1968, it rises to 102 meters — making it the tallest residential building on the south coast of England.
 Richard Seifert's design is acknowledged as an "imposing and prestigious" luxury apartment block with good facilities.

 The flats are soundproof and spacious.
+Each flat has its own spacious balcony, some of these are fully glazed while some are open.
 The living rooms are approximately 300 square feet.
 In the 2-bedroom flats both bedrooms are larger than average.
 In the single bedroom flats the bedroom is so large that a number of residents have partitioned it into two bedrooms.

 Sussex Heights is within walking distance of the Lanes, the North Laine area, the main shopping area and the seafront.
 The local area provides cultural interest, including the Brighton Museum, the Dome Theatre, the Theatre Royal, Brighton Pier etc. Western Road and Preston Street are nearby and offer a wide range of bars, cafes, restaurants and clubs.
 Bus stops and Brighton station are within walking distance.

 A Peregrine Falcon nestbox was installed on the roof of Sussex Heights in March 1998.
 This nestbox has been tremendously successful with Peregrines raising young every year since 1998.
 Live webcam viewing from inside the nestbox has been operated for many years.
 This has proved extremely popular amongst a wide audience including Brighton residents and others from all over the world.

 Did you know you can access newsletters, documents and comments?LOGIN OR REGISTER